Zakelis/RelicsTracker/README.md

 # RelicsTracker

 A practical tool that indicates all relics worthy to refine.
-Using non-static last 48 hours trade values ('Weighted Averages') from warframe.market !
+Dynamically making use of last 48 hours weighted  from warframe.market !

 Warning : Setting this entry at a low value (<= 35) can take more than a minute.
 This is because WFM's API only allows 3 requests per second.